-I wish I had said; I have no idea.
+I wish I had said: I have no idea.

-This incident took me back to my childhood years.
-My dad posed the same question to me “Whom do you want to be when you grow up?”
+This incident takes me back to my childhood years, probably when I was the same age as her.
+My dad posed the same question to me: “Who do you want to be when you grow up?”

 Every day, I have to remind myself that I want to live a life of purpose (which I have little clue about.)
 One way to uncover this is to try and fail, and try again, until I get there.
-However, we cannot ignore that coming from a 20-sth-year-old; this may sound absurd.
+However, we cannot ignore that coming from a 20-sth-year-old, this may sound absurd.

 However, when I look back at everyone else, I sometimes falter in my steps.

-For if Sir Isaac Newton hadn’t wondered why everything that goes up has to come down; maybe we would have never known about the laws of gravity.
+For, if Sir Isaac Newton hadn’t wondered why everything that goes up has to come down, maybe we would have never known about the laws of gravity.
 We would continue living knowing that what goes up must come down, just because it always does.

 Someone has to ask why and try the path least trodden.
 So, for the 20-sth-year-old or over, who is yet to figure out what they want to do with their lives— you are not alone!
 All you have to do is try.
 Remember, it’s never too late to start over.